kamisc/library-manager-frontend/README.md

 4. Application will be run on the localhost:8090 address

 #### Users
-In the login panel click "Create new user" button and:
+In the login panel click "Create new account" button and:

         Use --> admin@library.com <-- e-mail to create ADMIN user to test all of functions